vasanth0908/simplewebserver/README.md

 ## PROGRAM:
 ```
 To develop a simple webserver to serve html pages.
-Developed by: Divya Sampath
+Developed by: Vasanth s
-RegisterNumber:  212221040042
+RegisterNumber:  212222110052

 from http.server import HTTPServer, BaseHTTPRequestHandler
 content = """